Grant and Scholarship Opportunities

 Join the funding announcement listserv to be notified of new developments for current and future grant or scholarship opportunities.

 2019 Health in All Policies (Childhood Lead Poisoning Prevention) Mini-Grants

-In November, NCHH, in collaboration with the National Environmental Health Association (NEHA), the National Association of City and County Health Officials (NACCHO), and the Association of State and Territorial Health Officials (ASTHO), will offer a new funding opportunity for local governmental agencies housing their jurisdiction’s childhood lead poisoning prevention programs (i.e., local health departments, local environmental health agencies).
+In November, NCHH, in collaboration with the National Environmental Health Association (NEHA), the National Association of County and City Health Officials (NACCHO), and the Association of State and Territorial Health Officials (ASTHO), will offer a new funding opportunity for local governmental agencies housing their jurisdiction’s childhood lead poisoning prevention programs (i.e., local health departments, local environmental health agencies).
 The funding will support their agency to implement a Health in All Policies strategy as part of their lead prevention implementation program and activities.
 Examples of sponsored activities can include building or enhancing a lead coalition and setting up joint meetings with partners to increase screening and case management.
 Up to three entities will be awarded a maximum funding amount of $20,000 each, as well as technical assistance from these national partners along the way.
 Learn more about this funding opportunity and meet the recipients.

 2018 Healthy Homes Workforce Development Mini-Grants